tektutor/openshift-nov-2022/Day3/README.md

 (jegan@tektutor.org)$ <b>curl hello-jegan.apps.ocp.tektutor.org</b>
 </pre>

-## Deleting all the rources that has a specific label
+## Deleting all the resources that has a specific label
 This is a handy command that can be used to delete all resources under a project matching a specific label.
 ```
 oc delete all -l app=hello